25 Orphans lost financial support!

 Mahboba’s brother, Sidiq Rawi in his recent trip to Afghanistan was shocked to discover 25 orphan children, in an abandoned orphanage.

-This orphanage was established by another organisation with funding provided by the Asia foundation to house twenty-five children between three and ten years of age.
+This orphanage was established by another organisation with funding provided by the Asia foundation to house twenty-five children between one and ten years of age.
 After the initial six months, the funding from the Asia foundation ceased.
 The orphanage was left dependent on individual donations, which was not enough to adequately provide for the children under their care and fairly pay the workers.

 For almost six months the orphanage was operating with no sources of funding, and relying on the workers to volunteer in combination with charitable food support from the local community.
 The children were left in appalling conditions; sleeping on floors with no blankets, old clothes with no possibility of school uniforms or shoes being provided, and becoming malnourished due to the irregularity of their food supply – with some children too weak to eat when they finally did receive a meal.